 Share Your Life Story

-I believe the best social credibility comes from your life story and your feelings, plus your greatness and your dreams.
-Combined, I believe it creates a healthy balance of likability, comfort, and possibility.
+The best social credibility comes from your life story and your feelings.
+Add to those your greatness and your dreams.
+Combined, it creates a healthy balance of charisma, comfort, and possibility.

-When we share ourselves with others, they are drawn to share themselves with us.
-Even the bystander who sits there and judges and doesn’t share right away, inside, has the deepest desire to share but feels unsafe.
-Make people feel safe, and they will open themselves to you.
-This is called relationship.
-People invest in people and relationships.
+When we share ourselves with others, we also draw them to share themselves with us.
+Even the bystander who doesn’t share right away has the deepest desire to do so, but they feel unsafe.
+So make people feel safe, and they’ll open themselves up to you.
+This is what a relationship is.
+People invest in one another and in relationships.

-Feel free to talk about your results as much as you want after you have shared yourself fully with another.
-If you share yourself fully, then when it comes down to the money and you asking for the check, your client will share fully about their finances and where they are.
+Feel free to talk about your results as much as you want after you have shared yourself.
+This will be handy when it comes down to the money and you asking for the check.
+If you open up yourself, your client will also be open about their financial status.

-I’ve begun to switch my selling and marketing from “Let me tell you what the retail price is and let me tell you what special pricing is today.”
-While there is truth to what the retail price would be, I find it easier to tell someone what the value of a program is instead of the retail pricing:
+I’ve begun to shift my selling and marketing strategy.
+Before, I used to say, “Let me tell you what the retail price is.
+And then let me tell you the special pricing for today.”
+While there is truth to what the retail price would be, it’s easier to highlight the value of a program.

-Although this is one of the effective persuasion techniques, this whole pricing thing is tough to navigate some times.
-There are times when I will give even more special offers to certain groups or to first time-action takers to inspire them to join a program.
-That’s a good thing because we want the early adopters to be rewarded, and we want people to take action.
+Though this is one of the effective persuasion techniques, pricing is tough to navigate sometimes.
+There are occasions when I will give more special offers to certain groups or to first-time action takers.
+I do it to inspire them to join a program.
+It’s a good thing because we want to reward the early adopters and we want people to take action.

-This is how I feel more and more aligned with my marketing and pricing.
-It’s never a perfect system because we are always learning, but we can do our best to establish value and pricing in a way where everyone wins.
-Make sense?
+This is how I become more aligned with my marketing and pricing.
+It’s never a perfect system because we’re always learning, but we can do our best to establish value and pricing in a way where everyone wins.

-I hope this art of persuasion in sales serves you and inspires you to be a better salesperson and inspiration.
-After all, sales and persuasion are about inspiring people to take action on their vision and dreams and not yours.
+I hope these sales persuasion techniques serve you and inspire you.
+With these, you can be a better salesperson and inspiration.
+Always remember: sales and persuasion are about inspiring people.
+Appeal to them to take action on their own vision and dreams — not yours.